Thomthy/first/README.md

 # first
-Hello World
+Hello
-This is new text
+This is a new change